 - For point data, use the Near tool to compute each feature's nearest neighbor distance.
 To do this, set both the Input Features and Near Features to your point dataset.
 Once you have a field with nearest neighbor distances, render those values using a Standard Deviation rendering scheme and consider distances that are greater than three standard deviations to be spatial outliers.

 - Try not to get stuck on the idea that there is only one correct distance band.
 Reality is never that simple.
-Most likely, there are multiple/interacting spatial processes promoting observed clustering.
+Most likely, there are multiple or interacting spatial processes promoting observed clustering.
 Rather than thinking you need one distance band, think of the pattern analysis tools as effective methods for exploring spatial relationships at multiple spatial scales.
 Consider that when you change the scale (change the distance band value), you could be asking a different question.
 Suppose you are looking at income data.
 With small distance bands, you can examine neighborhood income patterns, middle scale distances might reflect community or city income patterns, and the largest distance bands would highlight broad regional income patterns.

 Many of the tools in the Spatial Statistics toolbox use distance in their calculations.
 These tools provide you with the choice of either Euclidean or Manhattan distance.